 Share this Article

-My landlord has a system of dropping off self-addressed envelopes to my apartment each month for me to send my rent check in.
-For the past several months, however, she hasn't been doing this.
+My landlord has a system of dropping off self-addressed envelopes each month for tenants to send their rent checks in.
+However, for the past several months, she hasn't been doing this.
 Some of my neighbors have been sending their rent checks anyway, but she often doesn't cash them until right before they're about to become void.
-Furthermore, the landlord hasn't renewed my lease since it expired in 2015.
-Since she also isn't collecting checks, can I get away with not paying some portion of my rent?
+In addition, the landlord hasn't renewed my lease since it expired two years ago.
+Since she isn't collecting checks, can I get away with not paying some portion of my rent?

 You'll definitely want to keep paying your rent on time and in full, says Sam

 "Landlords who don't cash rent checks are using one of the oldest harassment techniques in the book," Himmelstein says.
 "They will do this in the hope that the tenant will spend the rent money, and then they can sue them for eviction."

 Should you end up in Housing Court for nonpayment, it's unlikely that a landlord who delays cashing your checks will be considered a legit reason for you to withhold rent, he adds.
 Instead, a judge might issue a "money judgment," which means your landlord can take whatever assets you have in order to get the rent you owe, and a "possessory judgment," which allows the landlord to evict you if you don't pay that amount decided by the court, according to the Met Council on Housing.

 If the court determines that some of the rent you owe is "stale," that is, your landlord intentionally delayed suing you for rent, you'll be spared eviction for that portion.
 In other words, Himmelstein explains, "If the landlord sued for 12 months of rent and six months is considered 'possessory,' the tenant won't get evicted for not paying back the stale rent on the remaining six months."